 Because our region of India is rich in the heritage of Buddhism – with many holy places where the Buddha and his disciples resided, meditated, and taught – Root Institute offers an array of pilgrimages to these sites throughout our spiritual season.

-Our pilgrimages are designed to facilitate an "inner spiritual journey" – opportunities to practice, connect, and revive one's inspiration from places in the "outer environment" blessed through the realisations of accomplished beings over millenia.
+Our pilgrimages are designed to facilitate an "inner spiritual journey" – with opportunities to practice, connect, and revive one's inspiration from places in the outer environment blessed through the realisations of accomplished beings over millenia.

-The beauty of such pilgrimages is that everything is organised for you; free of practical hassles, you can relax and enjoy being able to focus on the spiritual experience with the cameraderie of fellow practitioners.
+The beauty of such pilgrimages is that everything is organised for you; free of practical hassles, you can relax and enjoy the time and space to receive blessings and inspiration from holy places with the company and support of warm-hearted, like-minded people.

 Root Institute is a delightful, semi-monastic meditation centre.